rkitover/docker-shell-guide/README.md

 ### Some Environment Tweaks for Docker

-You need to make some changes to your host `$HOME` configuration for shells in docker to work properly.
+You need to make some changes to your host `$HOME` configuration (your profile directory on Windows, same as `~` in powershell) for shells in docker to work properly.
 These changes are harmless.

 Edit your `~/.bash_profile`, at the top put: